 When to Use Image-to-Text Extraction

 - Scanned pages: Convert scanned books, articles, or worksheets into searchable, editable text.
+This is essential for academic work where you need to quote passages, take notes, or compile information from printed sources.

 How to Extract Text from an Image with MathToWord